-1: Classroom Management
+1. Classroom Management

-The teacher responds to low level misbehaviour and classroom disturbance by establishing expectations, giving clear directions, redirecting to the learning, reinforcing positive behaviour and using non-verbal messages to alert or cue the student.
+The teacher responds to minor misbehaviour and classroom disturbance by establishing expectations, giving clear directions, redirecting to the learning, reinforcing positive behaviour and using non-verbal messages to alert or cue the student.

-2: Restatement, Rule Reminders
+2. Restatement, Rule Reminders

-The teacher adds a combination of the following strategies to address the student's behaviour: Restatement of the rule, giving a specific direction, giving the student a choice eg to work/play appropriately or move to a different area/activity.
+The teacher adds a combination of the following strategies to address the student's behaviour: Restatement of the rule, giving a specific direction, giving the student a choice e.g. to work/play appropriately or move to a different area/activity.

-3: Teacher and Student Plan of Action
+3. Teacher and Student Plan of Action

 If a student's behaviour continues to infringe upon the rights of others in the classroom and/or playground, a plan of action is developed by the teacher/case manager and student.
-Parents/carers are to be contacted (record as a contact in OneSchool)
+Parents/carers are to be contacted (record as a contact in OneSchool) either via email or phone call.